aws/aws-cdk/packages/@aws-cdk/core/README.md

 ## Accessing resources in a different stack

-You can access resources in a different stack, as long as they are in the same account and AWS Region.
+You can access resources in a different stack, as long as they are in the same account and AWS Region (see [next section](#accessing-resources-in-a-different-stack-and-region) for an exception).
 The following example defines the stack `stack1`, which defines an Amazon S3 bucket.
 Then it defines a second stack, `stack2`, which takes the bucket from stack1 as a constructor property.